pyroswap/pyro-swap-lib/README.md

-# Pancake Swap Lib
+# Panther Swap Lib

-Solidity libraries that are shared across Uniswap contracts.
+Solidity libraries that are shared across PantherSwap contracts.
 These libraries are focused on safety and gas efficiency.

 ## Install